 What if I just do not want to receive the vaccine?

 The Washington Center requires that all students receive the COVID-19 vaccine (unless they receive a medical exemption) for the safety and health of our community.

 Do my guests need to provide proof of vaccination?

-Yes, any visitor to TWC housing facilities must be able to show proof of full COVID-19 vaccination in order to enter.
+Yes, any visitor to TWC housing facilities must be able to show proof of full COVID-19 vaccination and booster (if eligible) in order to enter.

 Are TWC staff members required to be vaccinated?

 All TWC staff members who interact in-person with students or partners are required to be vaccinated against COVID-19, unless they receive an exemption.